-If it’s an accusation, ask yourself: are you guilty of whatever wrongdoing they are accusing you of?
+If it’s an accusation, ask yourself: are you guilty of whatever wrongdoing they are accusing you of doing?
 Try to leave emotions out of it.
-Either way, you’re going to have to address it–but fully understanding the part you played is absolutely key.
+Either way, you’re going to have to address it–but fully understanding the part you played is critical.
 The next two steps will walk you through the process.

 If you’ve been accused of wrongdoing, you need to respond.
 The only question is, how?

-Simply put, your response needs to be proportional to the accusations that were made.
-If a client accused you of cheating them, a proper response may be to reach out to that client directly and try to resolve their concerns.
-If someone is publically accusing someone in your business of a criminal offense, like assault, a bigger response is warranted.
+Simply put, your response needs to be proportional to the accusations.
+If a client accused you of cheating them, a proper response might be to reach out to that client directly and try to resolve their concerns.
+If someone is publically accusing someone in your business of a criminal offense, like assault, a more significant response is warranted.

 First, decide if you need legal help.
-This is important.
 Then, as much as you can, take complete responsibility for your role in whatever happened.

 In the era of the #MeToo movement, we’ve seen many, many apologies–sincere and not–from businesses and high-level professionals.
 The public has gotten pretty good at seeing through non-apologies.
 So, it’s better to own your mistakes (whether it’s 100% of the accusation or only a small portion) and commit to doing better than to go on the defensive.

 Getting defensive (or even worse, accusing someone else) is a quick way to make a bad situation even worse.
-If you issue a planned apology, you often times will gain respect and also have an opportunity to take control of the narrative.
+If you issue a planned apology, you will often gain respect and have an opportunity to take control of the narrative.

-Coming forward with a planned apology or addressing concerns gives you the media something to write about.
-It can cease any speculation, show off your leadership, and can ease concerns from the people who are probably going to be impacted by negative press the most.
+Coming forward with a planned apology or addressing concerns gives you and the media something to write about.
+It can cease any speculation, show off your leadership, and ease concerns from the people who will probably be impacted by negative press the most.

 As a final tip, while addressing negative press is an opportunity to open communication with the public, do not treat it as an open interview.
 That is, do not toss in other “bonuses”–like Mario Batali’s infamous pizza cinnamon roll recipe at the bottom of his apology.
 Stay focused, concise, and sincere.